Walker, Ashworth & Linney Ltd

 Joseph Linney was a member of Denton Council and he was chairman in 1902/03 and for about 30 years he was a member of the Board of Guardians.
 Joseph Linney’s sister, Matilda Linney, married John Kent Golightly (1863-1940) in 1890.
 John was an engineer and in c.1896 he joined John Turner & Sons (later Turner, Atherton & Co Ltd), of Ashton Rd, Denton, who were manufacturers of hat-making machinery.
 Here he was able to make a contribution to the development of their products.

-Another partner in the firm of Walker, Ashworth & Linney was Josiah Walker, son of Thomas Walker, who died on the 6 May 1885, aged 45 years.
-He married Emily Howard in Ashton-u-Lyne in 1861.
+A later partner in Walker, Ashworth & Linney Ltd was Josiah Walker, son of Thomas Walker.
+He married Emily Howard in Ashton-u-Lyne in 1861 and he died on the 6 May 1885, aged 45 years.

 In 1912 Walker, Ashworth & Linney became a limited company and it was transferred to the four sons of the original partners; Leyland Walker, Ernest and Robert Ashworth and James Edwin Linney.
 Ernest and Robert Ashworth were the sons of James Ashworth as Samuel Ashworth had no children.